XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 (v2fly) Meek, close to WebSocket performance.
 The upload is also optimized, but still much more limited than WebSocket.

-Like WebSocket transport, SplitHTTP parses the `X-Forwarded-For` header for logging.
+Like WebSocket transport, XHTTP parses the `X-Forwarded-For` header for logging.

-## SplitHttpObject
+## XHttpObject

-The `SplitHttpObject` corresponds to the `splithttpSettings` section under transport configurations.
+The `XHttpObject` corresponds to the `xhttpSettings` section under transport configurations.

 ```json
 {